Updated: Apr 13

 Well, this snack bar recipe will hopefully help with some of that.
 This is a borderline cookie, but I did talk with a nutritionist about the content in this recipe and was told that this would be considered a far better snack than any store-bought granola bar.
 So, with that in mind, I had to share this with you all as well.

 All of my kids and my husband love these!

 These snack bars will keep airtight at room temperature for up to 1 week or in the freezer for up to 6 months.
-Alternatively, unbaked dough can be stored in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 4 months so your possibilities are endless!
+Alternatively, the unbaked dough can be stored in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 4 months so your possibilities are endless!
 Maybe consider making several different batches, but only bake 1/2 of each and save the remaining dough to be baked in the future when desired.
 Make them into roll and cuts or have them flattened out and frozen so all you have to do is bake them.
-You could also plop them down like cookies instead of cutting them into bars like I did (I just find bars to be faster, and more “snack like”).
+You could also plop them down like cookies instead of cutting them into bars as I did (I just find bars to be faster, and more “snack-like”).

 Need an Airtight container?

 If you’re looking for a really nice airtight container, I personally recommend the Rubbermaid Brilliance Leak-Proof Food Storage Containers with Airtight Lids (this is NOT an affiliate, just my personal favorite storage container).
 I use and love these containers for dry good storage use as well, and I’ve tried a lot of different containers over the years.
 I have preferences for other things, but when it comes to room temp basic food storage, these are perfect!

 1/2 cup brown sugar, packed

 1 1/4 cup old-fashioned whole rolled oats (not instant or quick cook)